Celebrating Sixteen Years Online.

 Power And Range

-As with all the vessels in my “tug-yacht” and “dream yacht” series, the RJ 43 has a rather plumb stem in order to maximize the WL length within a given boat length.
-In addition to providing more accommodation space, this also provides the most boat speed for a given overall boat length.
+As with the other vessels in my “tug-yacht” and “dream yacht” series, the RJ 43 has aimed for a maximum WL length within a given boat length, thus the plumb stem and relatively short overhang aft.
+The longer WL provides more accommodation space, as well as the most boat speed for a given overall boat length.

-For the sake of ocean voyaging, the RJ-43 has been given a generous fuel capacity.
-Per the Beebe algorithm for range calculations, the RJ 43 should achieve 3,000 NM at 7 knots on a fuel capacity of 770 USG with 12% held in reserve.
+For the sake of ocean voyaging, the RJ-43 has been given a generous fuel capacity of 805 US gallons (3,047 liters).
+Per the Beebe algorithm for calculating range, that should allow a range of around 4,000 NM at 7 knots, assuming 12% of the fuel is held in reserve.

 Particulars

-Overall height is kept under 3.5 meters in order to also allow cruising the canals of Europe.
+Overall height with the masts lowered is under 3.5 meters in order to allow cruising the canals of Europe.

 Roberta Jean's particulars are: